 The Government continues to run the Roma Information Centres (RICs).
-It is also continuing with the implementation of the national Strategy on Roma 2014-2020.
-In addition to this, the Government still has a Minister without Portfolio tasked with coordinating Government activities in relation to Roma people.
+It also continued with the implementation of the national Strategy on Roma 2014-2020, which expired in 2020.
+One negative development in 2020, however, was the fact that the Government discontinued the position of Minister without Portfolio tasked with coordinating Government activities in relation to Roma people.
+There is now an advisor on Roma issues in the cabinet of the Prime Minister.